Geothermal is a Political Statement for this New York Homeowner

 The 41-year-old IBM software engineer joined his local chapter of Citizens’ Climate Lobby.
 He and his wife decided to begin reducing their home’s carbon footprint by re-insulating their attic and replacing their aging, oil-based furnace.
 More than 40 percent of the average home’s energy use is consumed by heating alone.

-Their four-bedroom, two-and-a-half bath home in New York’s Hudson Valley was originally built in 1960, and the home’s oil tank is original.
-The oil furnace is around 25 years old, the air conditioning unit is 13 years old, and the hot water heater is newer, as their original unit ruptured sometime after the couple bought the house in 2004.
+Builders constructed their four-bedroom, two-and-a-half bath home in New York’s Hudson Valley in 1960.
+The original oil tank still sits in place.
+The oil furnace is about 25 years old.
+The air conditioning unit is 13 years old.
+The hot water heater is newer because the original unit ruptured sometime after the couple bought the house in 2004.
 They use around 700 gallons of oil each winter.

-An HVAC company gave the family a ballpark estimate of around $16,000 to replace their existing system with a conventional, high-efficiency furnace and quieter, more energy-efficient air conditioner.
-Their home is built on bedrock, and although Sean had considered a renewable, geothermal-based heating and air conditioning system in the past, he heard it would have been cost-prohibitive to drill in his backyard.
+An HVAC company gave the family a ballpark estimate of around $16,000 to replace their existing system.
+The quote included a conventional, high-efficiency furnace and a quieter, more energy-efficient air conditioner.
+Their home sits on bedrock.
+Although Sean had considered a renewable geothermal heating and air conditioning system in the past, he believed drilling in his backyard would be cost-prohibitive.

 “I had wanted to figure out a way to get us off oil for the past couple years,” Dague said.
 “The reason why I hadn’t explored geothermal at all was that it was going to be $40,000.
 That’s a different ballpark, and I’m not sure we can dive there.”

-His friends and neighbors are intensely interested in the family’s investment with Dandelion, and hearing about their experience after their first winter with a renewable heating and air conditioning system.
+His friends and neighbors show intense interest in the family’s investment with Dandelion.
+They also want to hear about their experience after the first winter with a renewable heating and air conditioning system.

 “I’m OK being the prototype on this one, because it’s important,” Dague said.